fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 Type-directed conversions are used as an option of last resort, at leaf expressions, so different types may be returned on each bracnh of compound structures like `if .. then ... else`.

+# Design Principles

+The intent of this RFC is to give a user experience where:

+1. Interop is easier (including interop with some F# libraries, not just C#)

+2. You don't notice the feature and are barely even aware of its existence.

+3. Fewer upcasts are needed when programming with types that support subtyping

+4. Fewer widening conversions are needed when mixing int32, float32 and float64.

+5. Numeric int64/float32/float64 data in tuple, list and array expressions looks nicer

+6. Working with new numeric types such as System.Half whose design includes op_Implicit should be less irritating

+7. Inadvertent use of the mechanism should not introduce confusion or bugs

+NOTE: The aim is to make a feature which is trustworthy and barely noticed.
+It's not the sort of feature where you tell people "hey, go use this" - instead the aim is that you don't need to be cognisant of the feature when coding in F#, though you may end up using the mechanism when calling a library, or when coding with numeric data, or when using data supporting subtyping.
+Technical knowledge of the feature is not intended to be part of the F# programmer's working knowledge, it's just something that makes using particular libraries nice and coding less irritating, without making it less safe.

+There is no design goal to mimic all the numeric widenings of C#.

+There is no design goal to eliminate all explicit upcasts.

+There is no design goal to eliminate all explicit numeric widening.

+There is no design goal to eliminate all explicit calls to `op_Implicit`, though in practice we'd expect `op_Implicit` calls to largely disappear.

 # Motivation

 ### Motivation regarding explicit upcasts